victoria-zhou/practice/README.md

 # practice
-A repository that records my algorithm practices.
+A repository that records algorithm practices.

-Add simpleArraySum